Omnichannel Retail: Everything You Need to Know to Succeed

-Imagine this scenario: A customer browses sunglasses on your online store but leaves without making a purchase.
+Imagine: A customer browses sunglasses on your online store, but leaves without making a purchase.

 This is one of many examples of omnichannel retail in action.